-eggs checkingAs consumers, when we buy food in Australia, we assume that it’s safe.
+When we buy food in Australia, we assume it’s safe.
 That’s because we trust the many players involved in our food supply chain, from our farmers and transporters to processing facilities and retailers, as well as the regulators that oversee these supply chains.

-For food to be kept safe, everyone in the supply chain must play their part.
+For food to be kept safe, everyone must play their part.
 For primary producers and processors, this involves managing food safety risks at the point of production, to ensure these risks don’t travel further down the supply chain and make people sick.

 To be granted an accreditation, a food business must demonstrate they have the skills and knowledge to produce safe food.
 This is documented in either a food safety program or management statement.